-Conversation and Presentation Skills Class
+Conversation and Presentation Skills

 In this class, students develop their speaking skills and cultural understanding of how to participate in a conversation with native-English speakers.
 Activities include practicing vital conversational skills such as expressing opinions in one-on-one conversations, participating in small group discussions, and presenting information or research in front of an audience.
 In addition to conversational practice, the details of verbal discourse (pronunciation, stress, intonation and tone) are also addressed.

-Academic Listening and Note-Taking
+Listening and Note-Taking Skills for University Lectures

 Using a variety of authentic academic listening passages, students will develop their listening skills and note-taking techniques.
 Listening to extended lectures and noting important facts and ideas is a key component of this class, as it will be in undergraduate lecture classes.